mohanmca/professional_certification/aws-dva-c02/aws_db/5_2_aws_db_dynamodb_anki.md

 ## AWS DynamoDB DAX (Accelerator)

-* in-memory cache for DynamoDB that delivers up to a 10x performance improvement
+* in-memory cache for DynamoDB that deliver up to a 10x performance improvement
   * from milliseconds to microseconds – even at millions of requests per second.
 * Dynamo DB - milliseconds, DAX - MicroSeconds
 * DAX is compatible with DynamoDB (no application code change)
-* DAX supporst AES encryption
+* DAX supports AES encryption
 * DAX doesn't handle table related operations, they are handled by DynamoDB
 * All write operations ("write-through") are written to DynamoDB first and later to DAX (DAX is eventual consistency)
 * DAX is not ideal